 Acrylic plastic is one of the world’s oldest synthetic materials available.
 If you aren’t familiar with the plastic, it’s a common material that is often referred to as Plexiglass.
 Popularly used in a variety of different applications across industries including point-of-purchase displays, windows, signage, picture frames, furniture, aquariums, DIY projects, and more—this synthetic polymer is a versatile material with distinct advantages.
 Continue reading The Advantages of Acrylic Plastic

 Acrylic plastic provides a sleek, modern aesthetic to applications, projects, and display environments.
-While acrylic offers long-lasting beauty, it is important to properly care for your acrylic sheets and products by taking the right actions to clean them when dirty, scratched, and smudged.
-Cleaning acrylic can be challenging because of how sensitive it is to certain cleaners.
-Continue reading Acrylic Plastic Cleaning and Maintenance Tips
+While plexiglass acrylic offers long-lasting beauty, it is important to properly care for your acrylic sheets and products by taking the right actions to clean them when dirty, scratched, and smudged.
+Cleaning plexiglass acrylic can be challenging because of how sensitive it is to certain cleaners.
+Continue reading How to Clean and Maintain Plexiglass Acrylic

 We love seeing how clever customers use our products when fabricating DIY projects.
 Check out this beautiful photograph of a four season fence sent in by Cheryl Atwell and hear what she had to say about us!
 Continue reading July 2018 Customer Corner: Four Season Fence